 Unless authorized for restoration, material excavated to prepare a site for placement of the permitted fill material must be properly disposed of in an upland area.
 The disposal site must be located at a sufficient distance away from flowing or standing water such that the excavated material does not erode or discharge into any water of the state.
 Where NOI submission is required, disposal areas shall be identified in the project NOI.

-Access Route Construction, Decommission and Maintenance Activities
+Access Route Construction, Decommission and Maintenance Activities: All access route construction, decommissioning and maintenance shall be conducted according to the following conditions; these conditions apply to the portions of the road being constructed, decommissioned or maintained.

-The number of access routes, number and size of staging areas, and the total area of the ground disturbance shall be limited to the minimum necessary to achieve the project goal.
+The total area of the soil disturbance shall be limited to the minimum necessary to achieve the project goal.

-Access route surfaces and shall be hydrologically disconnected from streams and stream crossings.
+Access route surfaces shall be hydrologically disconnected from streams and stream crossings to the extent practicable.
+If hydrologic disconnection is impracticable, the NOI must describe why this standard cannot be met and alternative drainage features to prevent channels from forming within the road prism shall be considered.
+For Category A project activities, Dischargers shall retain a justification of why these conditions cannot be met that will be made available to Water Board staff upon request.

-Access route surface runoff must be designed to sufficiently disperse flows to appropriate vegetated or otherwise protected upland areas to minimize or avoid erosion, rather than concentrating flows and/or discharging sediment to waters of the state.
+Access route surface runoff and drainage structure outflow must be designed to sufficiently disperse flows to appropriate vegetated or otherwise protected upland areas to minimize or avoid erosion, rather than concentrating flows and/or discharging sediment to waters of the state.
+Surface runoff and drainage outflow shall not directly discharge to waters of the state or areas that will likely result in erosion and direct discharge to waters of the state.

-Unless authorized by the Water Boards in an NOA, Dischargers shall incorporate drainage structures according to Table 1 spacing parameters.
+Dischargers shall incorporate drainage structures according to Table 1 spacing parameters.
 Functional ditch relief, including culverts, rolling dips, inboard ditches, and crossroad drains, shall be spaced with enough frequency to prevent concentration of access route related runoff and erosion of access route fill material.
+If these spacing parameters are impracticable, the NOI must describe why this standard cannot be met and alternative drainage shall be considered.
+For Category A project activities, Dischargers shall retain a justification of why these conditions cannot be met that will be made available to Water Board staff upon request.

 Table 1.
 Drainage Structure Spacing Requirements (in feet) Depending on Access route Grade and Erosion Hazard Rating